fivetran/fivetran_sdk/development-guide.md

 #### WriteBatch
 This operation provides details about the batch files containing the records to be pushed to the destination.
 We provide the `WriteBatchRequest` parameter that contains all the information required for you to read the batch files.
 Here are some of the fields included in the request message:
 - `replace_files` is for the `upsert` operation where the rows should be inserted if they don't exist or updated if they do.
 Each row will always provide values for all columns.
-Set the `_fivetran_synced` column in the destination with the values coming in from the .CSV files.
+Set the `_fivetran_synced` column in the destination with the values coming in from the batch files.

-- `update_files` is for the `update` operation where modified columns have actual values whereas unmodified columns have the special value `unmodified_string` in `CsvFileParams`.
+- `update_files` is for the `update` operation where modified columns have actual values whereas unmodified columns have the special value `unmodified_string` in `FileParams`.
 Soft-deleted rows will arrive in here as well.
-Update the `_fivetran_synced` column in the destination with the values coming in from the .CSV files.
+Update the `_fivetran_synced` column in the destination with the values coming in from the batch files.

 - `delete_files` is for `hard delete` operation.
 Use primary key columns (or `_fivetran_id` system column for primary-keyless tables) to perform `DELETE FROM`.